python/mypy/docs/source/config_file.rst

     package -- that is, only for function definitions defined in the ``mycode/foo`` directory.

-2. Selectively *disable* the "function is returning any" warnings within only ``mycode.bar``.
+2. Selectively *disable* the "function is returning any" warnings within ``mycode.bar`` only.
 This overrides the global default we set earlier.

 3. Suppress any error messages generated when your codebase tries importing the module ``somelibrary``.
 This is useful if ``somelibrary`` is some 3rd party library